sdiehl/wiwinwlh/tutorial.md

 "foo" ++ "bar"
 ```

-In Haskell normal evaluation only occurs at outer constructor of case-statements
+In Haskell normal evaluation only occurs at the outer constructor of case-statements
 in Core.
 If we pattern match on a list we don't implicitly force all values in
 the list.
 An element in a data structure is only evaluated up to the most outer
 constructor.
 For example, to evaluate the length of a list we need only